Group A: Germany, Turkey, Austria, Belgium, Kazakhstan, Azerbaijan

 Group B's drawing provided the biggest sighs in the hall as all neutrals were p

-ome, leaving Angelo Petruzzi to answer questions, and Lippi will be pleasantly surprised, although World Cup qualifiers Serbia and Slovenia will provide real tests for the Azzurri away from home.
+Italy's Marcello Lippi chose to stay at home, leaving Angelo Petruzzi to answer questions, and Lippi will be pleasantly surprised, although World Cup qualifiers Serbia and Slovenia will provide real tests for the Azzurri away from home.

 France in reality got lucky with a kind draw:

 Group E should be no trouble for the Netherlands, while Sweden and Hungary renew acquaintances after their mutually unsuccessful World Cup qualifying attempts.
-Sweden also have a Scandinavian border derby wi
+Sweden also have a Scandinavian border derby with Finland to look forward to.

-eturning to the finals having been drawn into a balanced-looking group containing Croatia, Israel, Latvia and Georgia, while England will be confident of topping Group G ahead of Switzerland.
-Fabio Capello's men also have a mini return to the days of the Home Championship with Wales to play twice.
+Euro 2004 winners Greece have an even chance of returning to the finals having been drawn into a balanced-looking group containing Croatia, Israel, Latvia and Georgia, while England will be confident of topping Group G ahead of Switzerland.
+Fabio Capello's men also have a mini

 Winning Group H looks tough for Portugal, who struggled in the World Cup qualifiers; Carlos Queiroz is surely hoping the local derbies between Denmark and Norway end in two ties.
 Finally, reigning champions Spain should have safe passage from Group I where the Czechs and the Scots will battle it out for second place.

-Europe's middle-ranking nations still provide the occasional shock such as Ukraine's quarter-final finish in the 2006 World Cup or Turkey's semi-final run at Euro 2008, but there do not seem to be enough sleeping giants to call any of the groups a group of death.
-As of now, the lineup for 2012 right now looks like being the cast of usual suspects.
+Europe's middle-ranking nations still provide the occasional shock such as Ukraine's quarter-final finish in the 2006 World Cup or Turkey's semi-final run at Euro 2008, but there do not seem to be enough sleeping giants to

 (c) Sean O'Conor & Soccerphile